jotelha/jlhphd/README.md

 ## TODO
 (from high to low priority):

-- [ ] Attach all simulation meta data and parameters available to workflows.
+- [ ] Attach all simulation meta data and parameters available to workflows and files in filepad.
 - [ ] Remove any absolute path dependency from `JobAdmin.py` and `job_admin.ipynb`.
       Push and pull any relevant files to the data base.
 - [ ] Make workflow environment-independent (i.e. nothing machine-dependent in `JobAdmin.py` and `job_admin.ipynb`,